Geographic Information Science, BS

 It is offered as an accelerated bachelor's and master's degree with:

 Want to make an impact?
 Prepare to enter the workforce, become a leader in the planning profession, and impact your community.
 Through small classes and real-world projects, this two-year professional degree program equips you to solve complex issues in diverse communities.

 Acceptance to the graduate program requires a separate application.
 During their junior year, eligible students will be advised by their academic departments to apply.

-Graduates in geographic information science pursue career opportunities in both the private and public sectors.
-Some of the career opportunities for graduates of the Bachelor of Science program in geographic information science include:
+Graduates of geographic information science pursue opportunities in both the private and public sectors.
+Careers include:

 - cartographers and photogrammetrists